 What else can I do with homemade Marzipan?

 Marzipan is a versatile confection.
-Whether a homemade marzipan recipe or shop-bought, it can be used for making anything from simple marzipan chocolates, through to covering the Christmas Cake, or making a delicious marzipan-coated Battenberg Cake.
-It is popular at Easter as well as Christmas for decorating Simnel Cake (and Simnel Traybake) and at Gluten Free Alchemist we have even hidden it inside home-made Hot Cross Buns for an extra seasonal surprise.
+Whether a homemade marzipan recipe or shop-bought, it can be used for making anything from simple marzipan chocolates, through to covering the Christmas Cake, putting in Gluten Free Stollen, or making a delicious marzipan-coated Battenberg Cake.
+It is popular at Easter as well as Christmas for decorating Simnel Cake (and Simnel Traybake) and at Gluten Free Alchemist we have even hidden it inside home-made Hot Cross Buns and some Christmas Scones for an extra seasonal surprise.
 Marzipan is a perfect topping alongside fondant icing on our autumnal spiced Pumpkin and Walnut Cakes and for our Pistachio, Orange and Raspberry Fondant Fancies.

 Can I make Marzipan with different nuts?